Shani48/Python/README.md

 # Python
-Repository to store sample python programs for python learning to improve coding.
+Repository to store sample python programs for python learning to improve coding skills.